 Whilst the KHDA does report staff dissatisfaction with salary levels and work pressure, Pristine Private School is (arguably) caught between “the rock and a hard place” in meeting the need for quality schooling within the limited fee income afforded by its fee structure.
 The same constraints could also be true for students’ calls for greater choice in extra-curricular provision.

-In summary, says WhichSchoolAdvisor.com, Pristine Private School’s new Principal offers students something rare – an internally promoted Head with a knowledge of the school based on her 10 years’ experience working within it.
+In summary, Pristine Private School’s new Principal offers students something rare – an internally promoted Head with a knowledge of the school based on her 10 years’ experience working within it.
 The level of understanding, care and commitment that comes from this – and the advantages that come from her ability to translate experience into school improvements both over the short and medium term should not be underestimated.
 Pristine is a very good school, and, as a school that is already touching on outstanding in some areas, one that has the capacity, particularly under its new experienced leadership, to improve even further.
-A finalist too in the WhichSchoolAdvisor.com annual “Happiest School in the UAE” competition, Pristine Private School comes highly recommended within its class of school provision.
+An extremely happy, community centred school, Pristine Private School comes highly recommended within its class of provision.